Michael Malice

-Michael Krechmer (born July 12, 1976), better known as Michael Malice, is a Ukrainian-American author, and podcaster.
+Michael Krechmer (born July 12, 1976), known professionally as Michael Malice, is a Ukrainian-American anarchist, author, and podcaster.
 He is the host of "YOUR WELCOME" with Michael Malice, a video podcast which airs on Podcast One.

-Malice's early life was the subject of Harvey Pekar's 2006 biography Ego & Hubris: The Michael Malice Story.

-Early life
+Early life and education

 Malice was born in Lviv, a city in the former Ukrainian Soviet Socialist Republic.

 Malice has a sister and two nephews.
 He is of Jewish heritage and grew up speaking Russian.

-When he was two years old, he moved with his parents to the Bensonhurst neighborhood of Brooklyn, New York.
+When he was two years old, he moved with his parents to the Bensonhurst neighborhood of Brooklyn, New York City.
 His father originally worked as a courier and attended Baruch College to study computer science.
 He later worked for Merrill Lynch.
 Malice attended Bucknell University.
 Malice also worked for Goldman Sachs before quitting.

-Malice is known for trolling others on social media, according to The American Conservative.
-His pseudonymous surname was inspired by nicknames such as Sid Vicious and Poly Styrene that were common within the punk movement and the cultural movement that centered around Andy Warhol, two cultural movements that greatly influenced Malice.

 Career

+Blog and talk shows

 Malice is the co-creator and founding editor of the humor blog Overheard in New York that posts submissions of conversations allegedly heard by eavesdroppers in New York City.
 Launched in 2003, the site was inspired by a conversation overheard by co-creator S. Morgan Friedman.
 A book based on some of the site's submissions was published in 2006.
+In 2017, Malice joined Compound Media as the host of the weekly talk show "YOUR WELCOME" with Michael Malice, whose title Malice has described as trolling.
+The Guardian described him as "a fixture of the alternative media sphere" in a 2018 article about a right-wing gala in New York City called "A Night for Freedom" where he was a speaker.